nosqlbench/nosqlbench-preview-docs/site/content/user-guide/core-activity-params.md

 - _dynamic_: no

 Every activity can have a default driver.
-If provided, it will be used for any op template which does not have one directly assigned in the workload template.
+If provided, it will be used for any op template which does not have one directly assigned as an op field.
 For each op template in the workload, if no driver is set, an error is thrown.

 As each activity can have multiple op templates, and each op template can have its own driver, the available activity params for a workload are determined by the superset of valid params for